 - 1. Runtime/Total Hours This portion of the display will automatically switch between the current runtime and total runtime hours of the unit. - 2.
 Voltage This portion of the display will show the voltage output of the generator. - 3.
 Load This portion of the display shows the current load output in kW. - 4.
+Gasoline Fuel Meter This portion of the display will show the current gasoline level in the fuel tank. - 5.
 Frequency This portion of the display shows the frequency output of the generator.